Yandex Cloud

 1. In the top-right corner, click Add field.

-2. At the top left, enter the users field name.
+2. At the top left, enter users for the field name.

-3. Paste the countd([appmetrica_device_id]) formula in the area to the right.
+3. Paste the countd([appmetrica_device_id]) formula in the area on the right.

 4. Click Create.